-for all $s,t\geq 0$.
-This completes the proof. \end{proof} Theorem \ref{1.15}-Theorem \ref{1.18} are obtained by similar arguments.
-Note that we have recurrence formulas for the cases of $\fq',\fq''$
+\end{var} Note that we have recurrence formulas for the cases of $\fq'$, $\fq''$:

-Though we cannot take the base change from $\bZ$ to the finite field $\bF_2$ since $M$ is singular, we can find another situation in an appropriate sense. \begin{ex} Put $n=2$, $q=1$, and $m=1$ in Theorem \ref{1.6}.
-We also set
+Though we cannot take the base change from $\bZ$ to the finite field $\bF_2$ since $M$ is singular, we can find another setting in an appropriate sense. \begin{ex} Put $n=2$, $m=1$, and $c=1$ in Theorem \ref{thm:classification}.
+Set